dwheelerau/edna-container/README.md

 Ensure that the target directory only contains sequencing data for the samples you wish to analyse.

+We have included test data in the test_data folder if you wish to try out the pipeline (just use the default settings).

 1. Using the browser based user interface select the target folder of `fastq.gz` files that you wish to process through the pipeline and click the "Upload" button (note no data is transfered over the internet).